kunalmanch/birds/README.md

 ## Birds From SaltSide
-A rest service to play with bird.
+A rest service to play with birds.

 ### Problem
 Implement a simple rest service for **posting/deleting/getting** birds as per these [specifications](https://gist.github.com/sebdah/265f4255cb302c80abd4).